CosminPOP/Talc/README.md

 ## Features

-### 10 max Officers
+### Up to 10 Voting Officers
 Officers will be able to vote on loot.

 ### Raid leader options

 #### Pick Buttons
 Raid leader can set which loot pick options from:
-- BIS
+- BIS - Best In Slot
-- MS
+- MS - Main Spec upgrade
-- OS
+- OS - Off-spec
-- TRANSMOG
+- TRANSMOG - Cosmetic

-#### Screenshot Awarded loot
+#### Screenshot Awarded Loot
+Addon will take a screenshot every time loot is distributed.

 #### Sync Loot History
+Manually send all recorded loot history to everybody in the raid.

 ### Settings

 ![image](https://user-images.githubusercontent.com/7255825/171659726-cc97630f-6d10-47b9-9900-27d8c2012731.png)

-Players can set if sounds play (and volume for some) on different events, move and enable or disable frames.<br>
+Players can set if sounds play (and at high/low volume for some) on different events, move and enable or disable frames.<br>
 In this window players can also Purge local Loot History.

 ### Win Frame